Our planning controls, detailed in the Melbourne Planning Scheme, protect individual buildings and precincts of heritage significance.

 Current heritage reviews and amendments

 We have reviewed the heritage of South Yarra to better understand its physical and cultural heritage and find out what makes it unique.
-The South Yarra Heritage Review has recommended some changes to our heritage controls, which are proposed to be applied through Amendment C426.
-For more information, visit South Yarra Heritage ReviewOpens in new tab.
+Amendment C426 is currently undergoing a planning scheme amendment process.
+For more information, visit South Yarra Heritage Review.

-The North Melbourne Heritage Review is implemented by Amendment C403, which is undergoing a planning scheme amendment.
-You can read more about the North Melbourne Heritage Review by visiting North Melbourne Heritage ReviewOpens in new tab.
+The North Melbourne Heritage Review is implemented by Amendment C403 which is currently undergoing a planning scheme amendment.
+You can read more about the North Melbourne Heritage Review by visiting North Melbourne Heritage Review.

 Hoddle Grid Heritage Review – Amendment C387